israelvicars/javaresume/README.md

 # Java Résumé

-Résumé as an executable Java file
+Résumé as an executable Java file.
+Try it out: https://repl.it/CBuK/0

-Added an HTML version displaying the code and output

-Output when compiled and executed:

 ```
 Israel Samson Vicars